 - Must submit a personal essay answering the given year’s writing prompt (not to exceed 750 words):

-(Note: Don't forget to answer the second part of the question)
+(Note: Don't forget to answer both parts of the question).

 - The recipient of the scholarship must attend a two or four year college within six months of receiving the award.